Chinese Water Torture Cell

 The Chinese Water Torture Cell is a predicament escape made famous by Hungarian-American escape artist Harry Houdini.
 The illusion consists of three parts: first, the magician's feet are locked in stocks; next, he is suspended in mid-air from his ankles with a restraint brace; finally, he is lowered into a glass tank overflowing with water and the restraint is locked to the top of the cell.

 History

 The original Chinese Water Torture Cell was built in England in 1911.
 Houdini first performed the escape for an audience of one person as part of a one-act play he called Houdini Upside Down!.
 This was so he could copyright the new escape (having learned with his Milk Can escape that patents failed to stop imitators).
 The first public performance was at the Circus Busch in Berlin, Germany, on September 21, 1912.
-In letters Houdini referred to the effect as "the Upside Down" or "USD".
+In letters Houdini referred to the effect as Upside Down or USD.
 Houdini continued to perform the escape until his death in 1926.
 Despite two Hollywood movies depicting Houdini dying in the Torture Cell, the escape had nothing to do with his demise.